ComplexxCarrot/Smart-Parking-Project/README.md

 Important note:
 - As long as my ESP8266 is connected to a power source, the program will keep being updated
-- Sensor in parking slot 1 and 2 is currently broken
+- Sensor in parking slot 1 is currently broken
 - This code works, so don't change anything (I don't want it to be broken/unusable again)